RomainTrm/Book-ElixirExercices/16-Nodes/index.md

 ## Input, output, PIDs and nodes

-In Elixir, we identify an open file or device by the PID of tis I/O server.
+In Elixir, we identify an open file or device by the PID of his I/O server.
 Default device it uses is returned by the function `:erlang.group_leader`.

 ```elixir